 How much the ingredients cost ÷ How much you sell the dish for = Food Cost Percentage

 The general rule of thumb is to keep your FCP around 28-35%, but ultimately, your goal is find the sweet spot between keeping the percentage as low as possible without sacrificing quality.
-Check out the video below to see this equation in action.

 Let’s look at an example.
 If you sell a chicken dinner with green beans and mashed potatoes for 23 dollars and the ingredients cost you seven dollars, your food cost percentage will be:

 For this dish, you’re right in the sweet spot – good job!